smswithoutborders/RelaySMS-Bridge-EmailClient/README.md

 # RelaySMS Email Bridge

-**RelaySMS Email Bridge** allows users to send emails when they cannot directly access their email account, by using the recipient’s phone number as a prefix (e.g., `237123456789@relaysms.me`).
-The recipient can identify the sender based on the phone number.
+**RelaySMS Email Bridge** enables users to send emails when they don’t have direct access to their email account but need to communicate.
+The tool uses the sender’s phone number as an email alias.
+The email is relayed to the recipient with the sender’s phone number as the prefix and the bridge server’s hostname as the domain (e.g., `237123456789@relaysms.me`).
+This allows the recipient to identify the sender based on their phone number.

 ## Prerequisites